18F/hubot-slack-github-issues/README.md

 ## Installation

+Here are instructions for installing this plugin and putting it into use.
+If you'd like to set up a local copy for development without deploying the plugin, skip to the instructions at [Developing](#developing) (you don't need to create a Hubot instance, a Slack user, or a GitHub user until you intend to deploy the script).

 1. Install [Node.js](https://nodejs.org/) on your system.
 This plugin requires version 4.2 or greater or version 5 or greater.
-You may wish to use a version manager such as [nvm](https://github.com/creationix/nvm) to manage different Node.js versions.
+You may wish to first install a version manager such as [nvm](https://github.com/creationix/nvm) to manage and install different Node.js versions.

 1. [Create your own Hubot instance](https://hubot.github.com/docs/) if you haven't already done so.
 Note that you do _not_ need to install Redis to